MicrosoftDocs/power-automate-docs/articles/desktop-flows/use-custom-actions.md

 > [!IMPORTANT]
 > Power Automate for desktop v2.32 and newer is required

-You can include custom actions (preview) in desktop flows through the [Asset library](./asset-library.md).
+You can include custom actions (preview) in desktop flows through the [Assets library](./assets-library.md).

-Though Power Automate for desktop’s designer open the Asset library.
+Though Power Automate for desktop’s designer open the Assets library.
 You can do that either through the dedicated button
 ![Screenshot of Asset library button](../media/custom-actions/use-custom-actions/img1.png)